-Most of my fondest memories in Hue revolve around food but there’s plenty to love about this central Vietnamese city on the banks of the Perfume River.
+Most of my fondest memories revolve around food but there are plenty of other things to do in Hue – a central Vietnamese city on the banks of the Perfume River.
 Highlights include the vast 19th century Imperial City and the royal tombs housing the remains of nine of the thirteen Nguyen dynasty emperors.

 We missed Hue on our first two trips so I made sure to spend a good chunk of my time there on a recent month-long trip through Vietnam.

-If you’re visiting this ancient capital and need help planning your itinerary, then listed below are ten of the best things you can do in Hue.
+If you’re visiting this ancient capital and need help planning your itinerary, then listed below are ten of the most popular things to do in Hue.

 Save This on Pinterest!

 No time to read this guide on the best things to do in Hue?
 Click on the save button and pin it for later!

 THINGS TO DO IN HUE